 Wilder would say during the staredown prior to the historic rematch.

 It’s quite poetic, really.
-What was intended to be a barbed bit of trash talk to psych Fury out has since become something greater.
+That something intended to be a barbed bit of trash talk has since become something greater.
 A testament to how far Fury had come in the years since Klitschko.
-And a symbol of his defiance against everything that had been thrown at him.
+And a symbol of his defiance in the face of everything that had been thrown at him.
 From the meteoric rise, to the tragic fall, and once more with an inspiring return.

 Make no mistake — the Gypsy King is back.
 And he’s not going anywhere anytime soon.